49. The Principles of Denying Oneself and Forsaking the Flesh

 Excerpted from God’s Fellowship

 A problem or state can always be resolved with the truth, no matter what sort of problem or state it is.
 Regardless of what kind of problem you have, as long as you accept the truth and turn it from theory into your reality and practice it and enter it, then no matter what kind of person you are, you will undergo a transformation and growth.
 This is absolute; it is most definitely true.
 The emphasis lies in people’s hearts and their choices, and whether, when encountering a problem, they turn their backs on God or obey Him and submit to His words.
 It is also about whether people choose to satisfy their physical cravings when faced with something, or whether they can instead forsake their flesh and practice the truth, acting in line with God’s words.
 The main focus is on these things.
-As for those people who invariably choose to satisfy their flesh and fulfill their cravings by following their physical likes and desires, they can never experience the meaning or worth of practicing the truth.
-On the other hand, people who can forsake the flesh, let go of their own plans and desires, who can practice according to the truth and enter the reality of the truth can gradually experience what it means to practice the truth, come to realize the fun and enjoyment of practicing the truth, and can, step by step, gain a sense of the significance of God’s words and what the meaning and value are in God’s requirement that humans behave this way.
+As for those people who invariably choose to satisfy their flesh and fulfill their cravings, and follow their physical likes and desires, they can never experience the meaning or worth of practicing the truth.
+On the other hand, people who can forsake the flesh, let go of their own plans and desires, who can practice according to the truth and enter truth reality can gradually experience what it means to practice the truth, come to realize the fun and enjoyment of practicing the truth, and can, step by step, gain a sense of the significance of God’s words and what the meaning and value are in God’s requirement that humans behave this way.
 What is the outcome when people do this?
 It is that they enjoy positive things more and more, and gain an ever-stronger ability to discern negative things, toward which they also feel more and more hatred, disgust, and disdain.
 Once people have these states and expressions, their faith in God will grow greater.
-If they practice like this often, then they will loathe their own corruption, evil, arrogance, selfishness, disobedience, and resistance, and will give rise to hatred, disgust, and antipathy for their nature and essence.
+If they practice like this often, then they will loathe their own corruption, evil, arrogance, selfishness, disobedience, and resistance, and will give rise to hatred, disgust, and antipathy for their nature essence.
 Meanwhile, they will also feel dislike for any negative things around them with which they come in contact.
 They will give rise to these states.
 This is achieved, on the one hand, by coming to know themselves.
 On the other hand, while giving rise to this hatred and disgust, what changes do people have in their attitudes toward the truth?
-They begin to yearn to be able to put the truth into practice, to be able to have stature and sufficient willpower to practice the truth, and they hope to be able to enter the reality of the truth, satisfy God’s will, and be a created being with conscience, with sense, and with the reality of the truth.
+They begin to yearn to be able to have stature and sufficient willpower to practice the truth, and they hope to be able to enter truth reality, satisfy God’s will, and be a created being with conscience, with sense, and with truth reality.
 They also thirst to be able to submit to God, submit to all the environments God has arranged, and refrain from rebelling against Him; they wish to be able to satisfy God’s will.